chirpley/docs/docs/source/asbrand.rst

   :alt: Service deals-progressbar

   After sending-out the invites you can see how far the budget for each service is filled.

-Review Content
+Review content & Accepting deals
 ------------

-In case an influencer as accepted a deal where he/she has to write their own content, If you have chosen for content written by the influencer the brandf will be able to review request as soon as the influencer has accepted the deal and set the content.
+In case the brand has created deals where influencers have to write their own content, the brand will have a chance to review these.
+Once an influencer has set the content the deal will be visible under the "Review" tab.
+The number infront of the review-filter shows how many deals need to be reviewed.

+Click on the review-filter and all deals which need to be reviewed are shown in the grid below.

 .. figure:: _static/images/deals-progressbar.png
   :width: 400